 Roommates are part of the college deal.
 As a freshman, it’s basically a rite of passage that you wind up living with a stranger in a very small dorm room.
 As you get to know other students, you’ll be able to choose friends as roommates in your sophomore year and beyond.

 Still, roommate problems can be one of the biggest issues you can have during your time at school.
 Living with someone who annoys you – or worse – can totally ruin your year.
+Not to mention the negative effects of having a bad living situation can have on your mental health.

 Whether you’re rooming with a friend or stranger, there are steps you can take to navigate the roommate relationship.
 Even if you’re not the best of friends, you can at least respect and enjoy each other’s company.